Skip to content

 • Volume rendering: 3D visualization with transfer functions

-• Line tracers: Extracting quantities along specific sight lines
+• Line tracers: quantities along specific sight lines

 Architecture